-A divorce lawyer has been indefinitely suspended from practicing law after having an affair with his client and then billing her for the time they were together conducting their affair.
+A divorce lawyer has been indefinitely suspended from practicing law after having an affair with his client.

 Want to know more?
 Discover what you need to know about divorce in Maryland.
 Click here to see our Free Legal Consumer Guide to divorce cases in Maryland and get answers to your questions today.
 Click here to read our Free Legal Consumer Guide to Child Custody.
 Know your options.
 Be informed.
 Protect yourself.